-Find and compare real time tide data from continuously recording sites along the WA coast.
+Find and compare real time tide data from sites along the WA coast.

 Click a location on the map below to view near real time data from the tide stations.
 You can also compare tidal residuals for locations around the state.